MarwaJawas/RetweetManipulation/README.md

-# Detect fake retweeters on Twitter's network
+# Detect fake retweeters on Twitter's network!

 This repository contains the source code of my master's thesis :mortar_board: titled (Structures of Retweets Manipulation on Twitter: Case Study of Trending Topics in Saudi Arabia),